replete/biscuitman/README.md

 		analyticsTitle: 'Analytics',
 		analyticsMessage: 'Analytical cookies are used to understand how visitors interact with the website.
 These cookies help provide information on metrics such as the number of visitors, bounce rate, traffic source, etc.',

-		// Optionally include details of the cookies in use for a section, add them like a name/value dictionary like so:
+		// (Optional) Include details of the cookies in use for a section, add them like a name/value dictionary
+		// NOTE: By default, if these exist, then when when consent is rejected/invalidated, these cookies/localStorage entries will be immediately removed.
+Wildcards only work at the end of a string.
 		analyticsCookies: {
 			'_ga': 'This cookie, set by Google Analytics, computes visitor, session, and campaign data, tracking site usage for analytical reports.
 It stores information anonymously, assigning a randomly generated number to identify unique visitors', '_ga_*': 'Google Analytics uses this cookie for storing page view count'